playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </div>
 ```

-We could update this list to include the `role`s and `aria-label`s in order to make this non-symantic HTML more relevant with how it reflects it's metadata to the browser.
+We could update this list to include the `role`s and `aria-label`s in order to make this non-semantic HTML more relevant with how it reflects its metadata to the browser.

-This metadata that we place directly on the elements themselves are called `attributes` and are part of the HTML specification (also refered to as the HTML API in this document).
+This metadata that we place directly on the elements themselves are called `attributes` and are part of the HTML specification (also referred to as the HTML API in this document).
 This metadata can be accessed and modified from JavaScript by using the `Element`'s `getAttribute` to read the key-value pairing and `setAttribute` to set the value to that attribute on an element.

 Let's look at how we can set the `role` and `aria-label`s in the DOM using JavaScript: